SumoLogic/sumologic-documentation/docs/api/ingest-budget-v2.md

 <img src={useBaseUrl('img/icons/operations/data-volume.png')} alt="Thumbnail icon" width="50"/>

-The Ingest Budget Management API **V2** allows you to manage metadata-based [ingest budgets](/docs/manage/ingestion-volume/ingest-budgets) (with a scope) from HTTP endpoints.
+The Ingest Budget Management V2 APIs allow you to manage metadata-based [ingest budgets](/docs/manage/ingestion-volume/ingest-budgets) (with a scope) from HTTP endpoints.

-See [V1 API](/docs/api/ingest-budget-v1) for management of ingest budgets with a Field Value.
+You can use [V1 APIs](/docs/api/ingest-budget-v1) to manage ingest budgets with a Field Value.

 To manage ingest budgets, you must have the **Manage Ingest Budgets** [role capability](/docs/manage/users-roles/roles/role-capabilities).
-Enabling this will automatically enable the Manage Collectors capability.
+Enabling this will automatically enable the **Manage Collectors** capability.
 The Manage Collectors capability on its own permits the re-assignment of budgets to different Collectors, but not creating or deleting them.
 For more information, see [Ingest Budgets](/docs/manage/ingestion-volume/ingest-budgets).

 | Account Type | Account Level          |
 |:--------------|:--------------|